uChip/Smaller_Bubble_Display/README.md

 You can order this PCB directly from OSH Park.
 Click on the following link.
   * 8-digit Display Module - http://oshpark.com/shared_projects/oSSTCt4N

-See Bill of Materials file in repo for parts list.
+See the Bill of Materials (BOM) file in the repo for a parts list.

 ## Status
-  * Rev1 PCB has been tested to be functional.
+  * Rev2 PCB has been tested to be functional.
-  * Rev2 PCB not yet tested.

 ## File Formats

-Design files are in "CadSoft EAGLE PCB Design Software" .brd and .sch formats.
+Hardware design files are in "CadSoft EAGLE PCB Design Software" .brd and .sch formats.
 A free version of the software can be downloaded from www.cadsoftusa.com.

+The example code is in Arduino .ino format (text).
+A free version of the Arduino software can be downloaded from www.arduino.cc.

 ## Distribution License